Value-added tax (VAT)

 VAT at the standard rate applies to sales of food and drink to be consumed on the premises (e.g. in a café).
 Food and drink which isn’t consumed on the premises is mostly zero-rated but many are not (e.g. savoury snacks, hot takeaway food) so it’s important to take advice and be sure.

 Charities are also exempt from paying tax on certain goods and services including building hire and some types of membership fees.

 The rules are quite complex and the cost of getting it wrong can be steep.
 So, get to know the rules that are relevant to your activities and, if you are in any way unsure, take advice and/or get a ruling in writing from HM Revenue and Customs (HMRC).

-If your project has an employee, employer’s national insurance contributions (NICs) must be paid for them at the same time as you deduct tax and their own NICs using the PAYE (Pay As You Earn) system.
+If your project has an employee, employer’s national insurance contributions (NICs) must be paid for them at the same time as you deduct income tax and their own NICs using the PAYE (Pay As You Earn) system.